ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

   Use a semantic ID when you want the document to have an identifier that has some meaningful value.

 * **Example**:
-  * Documents with a unique semantic ID containing a user's _email_ can be generated under 'Users' collection:
+  * Documents with a unique semantic ID containing a user's _email_ can be generated under the 'Users' collection:
       * users/ayende@ayende.com
       * users/john@john.doe
   * For clarity, the document content can be indicated within the Semantic ID string: